 Things to Do in Myrtle Beach

-If anyone in your family golfs, Myrtle Beach will be perfect for them.
-With over 80 golf courses, the city has earned the nickname: “The Golf Capital of the World.”
+- With over 80 golf courses, this town has earned the nickname “The Golf Capital of the World.”
 While some courses can be very expensive to play, there are others where you can tee off for around $20.
-If you don’t want to play a full game of golf, there are also several mini-golf courses you can take the kids to.
+Of course, there are also several mini-golf courses you can take the kids to!

 Things to Do in Hershey

-If you’re looking for an outdoor adventure, visit Shank Park.
-It sits on 90 acres of beautiful land.
-Shank Park has an assortment of sports fields, playgrounds, and even a disc golf course.
+- If you’re looking for an outdoor adventure, visit Shank Park.
+It sits on 90 acres of beautiful land, and has an assortment of sports fields, playgrounds, and even a disc golf course.
 You can also trek down the nature trail for a relaxing experience.

 While most of the massive Yellowstone National Park is in Wyoming, West Yellowstone in Montana is the best place to stay and enter the park.
-The west entrance is the most popular way to get into the park.
+In fact, the West Entrance is the most popular way to get into the park.
 Why is the West Entrance more popular than every other entrance, you ask?
 It’s the closest entrance to see the park’s incredible geysers that blast thousands of gallons of piping hot water and steam hundreds of feet into the air!

 Things to Do in West Yellowstone